chaoyi888/Setup-Reverse-Server-for-Raspberry-Pi/README.md

   3. In my case, the SSH tunnel is never hanging there anymore.
 The reverse SSH connection from central server (AWS server) to the remote Raspberry Pi is always alive.

 ## For the remote connection, there is always some unexpected behavior happening.
 So it's better that we define a crontab job to reboot the Pi every day at a certain time.
-## I have added the following lines in the /etc/crontab.
+## I have used the combinations below:
+    1. Add the following line in the /etc/crontab to schedule reboot at certain moment of the day.
     00 00 * * * root reboot                     #Every day at 00:00, Pi will be reboot
-    03 00 * * * root systemctl daemon-reload    #Every day at 00:03.
-Daemon will be reloaded
-    04 00 * * * root systemctl enable ssh-relay #Every day at 00:04, sudo systemctl enable ssh-relay will be executed 05 00 * * * root systemctl start ssh-relay  #Every day at 00:05, sudo systemctl start ssh-relay will be excuted
+    2. Add the following lines by using 'Sudo crontab -e' so that the following 4 commands will be executed after 5 minutes at every reboot.
+      @reboot sleep 120 && sudo /usr/sbin/route del default dev eth0
+      @reboot sleep 130 && sudo /usr/bin/systemctl daemon-reload
+      @reboot sleep 140 && sudo /usr/bin/systemctl enable ssh-relay
+      @reboot sleep 150 && sudo /usr/bin/systemctl start ssh-relay